etzm/iscc-sum/docs/specifications/treewalk.md

 - This prevents all files within that directory from appearing in the output
 - Directory patterns **MUST** be checked with a trailing "/" to ensure proper matching

-> [!WARNING]
+!!! warning

-> A pattern like `temp/` prevents traversal into any directory named "temp", effectively excluding all files
-> within it from the output
+    A pattern like `temp/` prevents traversal into any directory named "temp", effectively excluding all files within it from the output

 #### Pattern Matching Rules